Appraisal and Marketing of Your Collection

 Option 3 - Selling by Public Auction

-This option best suited to collections with large numbers of items which have very little individual value i.e. the value is in the sum of all the parts.
+This option is very good for collections with large numbers of items which have little individual value i.e. the value is in the sum of all the parts.
 Such collections will usually sell for more if kept intact.
-A good example would be a collection of ordinary post office first day covers which in today’s market might only be worth a mear 15p-25p each but a 1000 of them might realise £150-£250 at auction especially if they are stored in albums.
+A good example would be a collection of ordinary post office first day covers which in today’s market might only be worth only 10p-20p each but a 1000 of them might realise £150-£250 at auction especially if they are stored in albums.
 It is simply not cost effect to split such a collection or worth spending anytime on it - so straight to auction it should go.
 The same rule can be applied to most stamp collections which only contain used stamps, unless there are a few good pickings to be had.
 This is where my years of experience and expertise can help you.

-One an advantage of selling a collection by public auction is that potential buyers get a chance to carefully look at every item contained in the collection.
-This allows them to make a balanced judgement on how much to bid.
+Another advantage of selling a collection by public auction is that potential buyers get a chance to carefully look at every item contained in the collection.
+This allows bidders to make a more accurate judgement on how much to bid.
 The downside with internet auctions is that you are limited by the number of images you can show to potential bidders.
 The maximum we can show is 24 which is not much good if your album has a 100 pages!
 This is why it is best to remove the better items first and put the remainder of the collection to public auction.

 Option 4 – A Combination of Options 1, 2 and 3

-Looking back on 2012 and all the people I have helped I believe it is this option which has suited most clients.
-Generally my clients have been more than happy to leave their collections allowing me full control on how best to sell their property and trusting that I will achieve the maximum financial return for them.
+Looking back on 2012 and all the people we have helped it is this option which has suited most clients.
+Generally our clients have been more than happy to leave their collections allowing us full control on how best to sell their property and trusting that we will achieve the maximum financial return for them.
 More often than not it has been a combination of options 1 to 3 that have been used.

-I generally pay clients in stages as each part of their collection is sold off.
+We generally pay clients in stages as each part of their collection is sold off.
 Normally payment is made by direct back transfer on a weekly, monthly or ad-hoc basis, whatever is best for the client.
-I can also pay by cash, cheque or Paypal.
+We can also pay by cash, cheque or via Paypal.

 Next Step - Make an Appointment Today

-For stamps and covers, coins, banknotes, postcards, cigarette cards, medals, die-cast toys, old photographic equipment or anything else which is collectable, please contact David Waldie by phone on 01896 759703, mobile 07510 312271 or drop an email to email@example.com or firstname.lastname@example.org.
+For stamps and covers, coins, banknotes, postcards, cigarette cards, medals, die-cast toys, old photographic equipment or anything else which is collectable, please contact US by phone on 01896 759703, mobile 07510 312271 or drop an email to firstname.lastname@example.org or email@example.com.

 Act now!
 Get an expert you can trust on your side!